Louisiana Foreign LLC Registration & Certificate of Authority Guide

 🧠

-Louisiana does not require name reservation prior to foreign LLC registration.
+Louisiana does not require name reservation prior to Foreign LLC registration.
 A valid Certificate of Good Standing from the formation jurisdiction is required for approval.

 Step 5: Receive approval and authority to operate

-Once approved, the Louisiana Secretary of State issues confirmation granting the foreign LLC authority to conduct business in Louisiana.
+Once approved, the Louisiana Secretary of State issues confirmation granting the Foreign LLC authority to conduct business in Louisiana.
 Online filings are typically processed faster than mailed submissions.
 Approval documents should be retained for licensing, banking, and compliance purposes.

 7. After approval: Louisiana taxes, licenses, and banking